 There is so much “junk,” literally junk, that I find myself stressing out until I find something of value.

-I kept coming back to this sugar mold.
+I kept coming back to this vintage sugar mold.

 They had TONS of sugar molds for sale, but I just couldn’t decided if I really needed it.
 It was covered in dirt, and dinged up, so I couldn’t decided if it was really “table” worthy.

-Since it was decently priced, I decided to buy this SUGAR MOLD and add a few grain sack stripes to decorate it vintage style.
+Since it was decently priced, I decided to buy this SUGAR MOLD and add a few grain sack stripes to give it a vintage vibe.

 At first glance, all vintage sugar molds look dingy and dirty.
 Well, let me backtrack.